freemansoft/speedtest-app-insights/README.md

-This document will eventually describe how to use your Pi an internet health monitor.

-## Intention
+## Purpose
-The intention is to
+This project captures internet connection statistics and sends them to an Azure dashboard.

+![Script Flow](./images/NetCheck-AppInsights.png)

-1. Capture the current internet health with the `speedtest` CLI.
+1. Capture the current ping time and optionally upload/doownload statistics of the internet connection for the machine this machine runs on as measured by the `speedtest.net` python API
 1. Publish the results to an Azure Application Insights dashboard

-![Script Flow](./images/NetCheck-AppInsights.png)

 ## Scripts
 | Script | Purpose |